aidan-le-beard/hungr.dev/README.md

 File access while many agents are using it will be a problem, having a lock file in place would eliminate the cause of many users having many different states.
 At the same time the cost of this would be the UX of the application.
 Not being able to edit the contents of grocery list in a reasonable amount of time would annoy most users.

-Postgres:

-Postgres is a battle tested database that handle our requirements with ease.
-Setting up postgres to link with the node application can be a little bit of work.
-Configuring the certificates has always been a pain, and having the database instance on a different computer gives another point of failure.

 SQLite: